Algebraic versions of $\mathbb{T}^2$ and of $\mathbb{P}^1\times\mathbb{P}^1$ and Hochschild cohomology: Abstract

 \section{Abstract}

 We examine the Hochschild cohomology for triangular algebras that capture some aspects of geometry and topology of the torus and of the quadric surface, and for deformations of these algebras.
-In particular, this shows that the cup product on Hochschild cohomology of a triangular algebra does not generally follow the intuition coming from monomial algebras.
+In particular, this shows that the cup product on the Hochschild cohomology of a triangular algebra does not generally follow the intuition coming from monomial algebras.
+Our examples also demonstrate that the Hochschild cohomology of a deformation of an algebra may not experience the dimension drop but still have a different cup product structure, and that the Hochschild cohomologies of deformations of two derived equivalent algebras may exhibit noticeably different behaviours.